 Elsewhere, Floria Sigismondi’s “The Turning” no longer has a set 2019 release date in the United States, though it will open in Europe in the coming months.
 Gina Prince-Bythewood’s “Silver and Black” comic book adaptation moved off a planned February 2019 release date when its production schedule changed, but it might still make the 2020 schedule.

 Check out the list of upcoming female-directed features below, as divided by studio.
 (As with our previous lists from last year and the year before, we will update as new films are added to various slates.)
-As of this writing, there are 26 films directed by women in the studio offing, the highest number since IndieWire began tracking current studio schedules.
+As of this writing, there are 24 films directed by women in the studio offing, the highest number since IndieWire began tracking current studio schedules.
+(Last updated on November 21, 2019.)

 Sony Pictures Entertainment and Sony Pictures Classics

-“Miss Bala,” directed by Catherine Hardwicke, to be released February 1, 2019
+“Miss Bala,” directed by Catherine Hardwicke, released February 1, 2019

-“Charlie’s Angels,” directed by Elizabeth Banks, to be released November 1, 2019
+“Charlie’s Angels,” directed by Elizabeth Banks, released November 1, 2019

 “A Beautiful Day in the Neighborhood,” directed by Marielle Heller, to be released November 22, 2019